Chart Color Schemes

 Ngunnawal has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that may affect the region.
-Notable ones include Gold Creek Homestead Precinct, Casey Health Centre (North Gungahlin Health Centre), Casey Emergency Services Station, and Casey Indoor Sports Facility.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects that could impact the area.
+Notable ones include Gold Creek Homestead Precinct, North Gungahlin Community Health Centre, Casey Emergency Services Station, and Casey Indoor Sports Facility.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.